 It was at that time that Ralph began to keep a record of his POW experience.
 According to the dairy, he left Camp O’Donnell on April 27, 1942, for Bataan.
-He may have been one of the POWs who went out on the Bridge Building Detail.
-It is not known how long he was on the detail, but it is known that when the detail ended, he and the other POWs were sent to Cabanatuan.
+He may have been one of the POWs who went out on the Bridge Building Detail or on the scrap metal detail.

 Details at Camp 1 went out daily to cut wood for the camp kitchens, plant rice, and farm.
 Each morning, when the POWs lined up for roll call, it was common practice, of the Japanese guards, to kick the POWs in their shins with their hobnailed boots.
 They also, for no apparent reason, frequently hit the POWs, as they stood at attention, with a pick handle as they counted off.